FuelLabs/fuel-vm/fuel-vm/fuzz/README.md

 mkdir generated_seeds
 cargo run --bin seed /tmp/corpus ./generated_seeds
 ```

+Now the directory `./generated_seeds` contains the newly generated seeds.
+Copy this over to `corpus/grammar_aware_advanced` to run the fuzzer with these seeds.

 ### Running the Fuzzer
 The Rust nightly version is required for executing cargo-fuzz.
 The simplest way to run the fuzzer is to run the following command: